 Time Honored Tradition of Littering in Austin

-I can remember a time <insert visual of me shaking my fist standing on my front porch whilst wearing only a tattered robe> when only a few trees were decorated on 360.
+I can remember a time when only a few trees were decorated on 360.
 It looked festive and people always cleaned up their mess in a timely fashion.
 Now, much like hipsters, the trend seems to have spread everywhere with no end in sight.
 See a tree with pines on it?
 Better decorate it!

 Now you animals have taken the "decorating" craze to a new level.
 I've seen trees decorated by ADVERTISEMENTS!
 Nothing says 'Tis The Season like destroying the environment while marketing your wares.